Brucio1/Tetris/README.md

 - Pygame
 - Numpy

-To run the game on your local machine, simply download the tetris.py file and run it.
+To run the game on your local machine, simply download the tetris.py file and you're ready to go.
 ```bash
 python3 tetris.py
 ```